8 Best FREE Things to Do in London in 2025

 FREE

-When you think of Westminster, you probably picture the iconic Abbey, place of royal coronations and weddings, however, just across the street is the just as beautiful and surprisingly FREE to visit cathedral!
+When you think of Westminster, you probably picture the iconic Abbey, place of royal coronations and weddings, or perhaps the grand sandstone parliament building.
+However, just across the street is the just as beautiful and surprisingly FREE to visit Westminster Cathedral!

-The cathedral also has a bell tower, known as The Campanile, which has recently reopened on Fridays, Saturdays, and Sundays between 11am and 3pm.
-From the viewing gallery you can see sweeping views of the city from all directions.
+Westminster Cathedral also has a bell tower, known as The Campanile, which recently reopened on Fridays, Saturdays, and Sundays between 11am and 3pm.
+From the viewing gallery, you can see sweeping views of the city from all directions.
 Tickets cost £6 and can be bought from the cathedral gift shop.

-Read: The Best 2 Day London Itinerary: The Essentials
+Read: The Best 2 Day London Itinerary: Detailed & Action-Packed

 The Natural History Museum looks like something out of Harry Potter!